 SCOPE OF THIS CHAPTER

 This procedure applies to people living in Hull City Council operated residential homes or supported living accommodation who need support to manage their finances.
 It does not apply to people living in their own homes.
-If someone living at home needs support from paid staff to manage money, this should be identified in detail through their care and support plan.
-If a person lacks mental capacity to make financial decisions or to manage either their financial affairs or their day to day finances, the Mental Capacity Act 2005 should be consulted to establish whether they need an appointee, a Deputy or whether a Lasting Power of Attorney or Enduring Power of Attorney exists.
+If someone living at home needs support from paid staff to manage money, this should be covered in their care and support plan.
+If a person lacks mental capacity to make financial decisions or to manage either their financial affairs or their day to day finances, the Mental Capacity Act 2005 should be followed to establish whether they need an appointee, a Deputy or whether a Lasting Power of Attorney exists.

 RELATED CHAPTERS